ProjectCED/CED-LLM/README.md

 conda env export > backend/environment.yml
 ```

+## Setting up the Environment variables

-#### setup .env file
+#### setup .env files
-rename the .env.example file to .env and fill in the required values using:
+rename the .env.example file to .env using:
 ```bash
 cp .env.example .env
 ```
+after renaming the file, fill in the required environment variables in the .env file